ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 #timecounter(2)

-Branching algorithm rely on predesigned rules to search the solution space in a tree-like structure.
+The branching algorithm explores the solution space using a tree-like structure, relying on predefined rules.

 Complexity of a branching algorithm is always described as $O(gamma^n)$ where $gamma$ is the branching factor and $n$ is the size of the problem.